OskarJoss/Lesson/README.md

 2. To be able to see anything on our new site we need to create a basic HTML file.
 Remember that web servers are looking for [index](https://en.m.wikipedia.org/wiki/Webserver_directory_index) files if you're visiting the [root domain](https://raventools.com/marketing-glossary/root-domain/)?
 Create a new index.html file within your repository.
 Copy and paste the snippet below.
 Add, commit and push your changes to GitHub.

-> **Tips:** Remember how to get the project to your local computer?
+    > **Tip:** Remember how to get the project to your local computer?
 [Clone your new repository](https://help.github.com/en/articles/cloning-a-repository)

     ```html
     <!DOCTYPE html>